 We invest by ourselves or jointly with other funds and/or management of the portfolio company, depending on the opportunity.
-In July 2012, the SEC granted us an exemptive order (the "Co-Investment Order") that expanded our ability toco-invest, under certain circumstances, with certain of our affiliates, including Gladstone Capital Corporation ("Gladstone Capital") and any future business development company or closed-end management investment company that is advised (or sub-advised if it controls the fund) by the Adviser, or any combination of the foregoing, subject to the conditions in the Co-Investment Order.
+In July 2012, the SEC granted us an exemptive order (the "Co-Investment Order") that expanded our ability toco-invest, under certain circumstances, with certain of our affiliates, including Gladstone Capital Corporation ("Gladstone Capital") and any future BDC or closed-end management investment company that is advised (or sub-advised if it controls the fund) by the Adviser, or any combination of the foregoing, subject to the conditions in theCo-Investment Order.
 Since 2012, we have opportunistically made several co-investments with Gladstone Capital pursuant to the Co-Investment Order.
 We believe the Co-Investment Order has enhanced and will continue to enhance our ability to further our investment objectives and strategies.
 If we are participating in an investment with one or more co-investors, whether or not an affiliate of ours, our investment is likely to be smaller than if we were investing alone.

-Our shares of common stock, 6.25% Series D Cumulative Term Preferred Stock ("Series D Term Preferred Stock") and 6.375% Series E Cumulative Term Preferred Stock ("Series E Term Preferred Stock") are traded on the Nasdaq Global Select Market ("Nasdaq") under the trading symbols "GAIN," "GAINM," and "GAINL," respectively.
+Our shares of common stock, 6.375% Series E Cumulative Term Preferred Stock ("Series E Term Preferred Stock"), and our 5.00% Notes due 2026 ("2026 Notes") are traded on the Nasdaq Global Select Market ("Nasdaq") under the trading symbols "GAIN," "GAINL," and "GAINN," respectively.